 Subspecialty experience includes rotations in urology, orthopaedics, cardiothoracic surgery, plastic surgery, otolaryngology and pediatric surgery.
 Rotations during the intern year are four weeks in duration.
 The second year includes rotations in the surgical intensive care units.

 Boston Children’s Hospital is a 395-bed comprehensive center for pediatric health care.
 As one of the largest pediatric medical centers in the United States, Children’s offers a complete range of health care services for children from birth through 21 years of age.

-They have approximately 25,000 inpatient admissions each year and over 200+ specialized clinical programs that schedule 557,000 visits annually.
-Last year the hospital performed more than 26,500 surgical procedures.
+Boston Children’s Hospital has approximately 25,000 inpatient admissions each year and more than 200 specialized clinical programs that schedule 557,000 visits annually.
 Our residents rotate to Children’s with residents from the other teaching hospitals in the city.

 Cape Cod Hospital is located on a 38-acre Hyannis waterfront campus which includes 14 medical office buildings, the Breast Care Center for digital mammography and diagnostic testing, the Infectious Disease Clinical Services, and a hospital-supported community health center.
 Like BMC, it has one of the busiest Emergency Centers in Massachusetts.
-They see over 85,000 patients annually and perform over 12,500 surgical procedures a year.
-The residents are supervised by a busy group of general, vascular and thoracic surgeons committed to resident education.
+Cape Cod Hospital sees over 85,000 patients annually and performs more than 12,500 surgical procedures a year.
+The residents are supervised by a busy group of general, vascular, and thoracic surgeons committed to resident education.

 |PGY Level||Rotation||Length (weeks)||Location|